buildingSMART/IFC4.x-IF/docs/IFC-file-header/README.md

 ### description

 The description field is parsed according to the grammar in the following PDF: https://standards.buildingsmart.org/documents/Implementation/ImplementationGuide_IFCHeaderData_Version_1.0.2.pdf
-The MVD/ViewDefinitions must be a comma separated list, each individual string must be no longer than 256 characters.
+The MVD/ViewDefinitions must be a comma separated list and each individual string must be no longer than 256 characters.

 **Valid**: